Find out more about the support available before you arrive at the University.

 The University’s Enabling Services can provide specialist support if you have a disability, health problem or learning difficulty.

 The University and the Students’ Union offer a range of services offering advice and information on all aspects of student life.
 There are also people you can talk to for academic advice or emotional support if you should need it.
-Find out more about student advice and support services.

 The University is a diverse community and we welcome staff and students from many different faiths.
 The Chaplaincy, on Highfield Campus, is open every weekday for regular services and private prayer.
 There is also a Muslim prayer room in Building 40 on Highfield Campus.